cdgreenidge/leabra7/docs/net.rst

                 are attributes of the object itself, like a layer's :code:`"avg_act"`.
-The second element of the tuple contains the logs for "parts" attributes, which are attributes of the object's constitutents, like a layer's :code:`"unit_act"` attribute.
+The second element of the tuple contains the logs for "parts" attributes, which are attributes of the object's constituents, like a layer's :code:`"unit_act"` attribute.
 For layers,
                 parts attributes pertain to the units, and for projections, parts attributes pertain to the